zdharma-continuum/zinit/docs/z-a-bin-gem-node.md

 ## Introduction

-A Zsh-Zplugin annex (i.e. an extension) that provides functionality, which allows to:
+A Zsh-Zinit annex (i.e. an extension) that provides functionality, which allows to:

   1. Run programs and scripts without adding anything to `$PATH`,